 South Beach, San Francisco

 OMpower is a cutting-edge indoor cycling and yoga studio based in hip South Beach, founded by my dear friend (and Renaissance woman) Jennifer Kartiganer.
-We’re so excited to introduce the concept of yoga/spinning fusion to San Francisco, merging complementary mind-body-spirit athleticism with a foundation of mindfulness.
+We’re so excited to introduce the concept of yoga/cycing fusion to San Francisco, merging complementary mind-body-spirit athleticism with a foundation of mindfulness.
 South Beach, here we come!